MathRoboticsLab/Turtlebot3-rebuild-file/README.md

 # Abstract
+This project was moved to [MRL organization account](https://github.com/NcuMathRoboticsLab/Turtlebot3-rebuild-file) now

 This is the sample code based on the turtlebot3-burger.
 This code active the node "sample" and the other sensor nodes.
 When running this code, terminal would show the laser angel and range data.
 You can use it easily by modifying the function at 'turtlebot3_sample/src/sample.cpp'.

 # About us